Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Caching/CacheStorage.md

 ### GetFromCacheOrFetchAsync(TKey key, Func<Task<TValue>> code, ExpirationPolicy expirationPolicy, bool override)

-Adds a value to the cache associated with to a key asynchronously.Note that this is a wrapper around Boolean).
+Adds a value to the cache associated with to a key asynchronously.
+Note that this is a wrapper around Boolean).

 #### Parameters